-HydroGraph Clean Power Inc. (the "Company" or "HydroGraph") was incorporated under the Laws of the Province of British Columbia on September 26, 2017 as Carbon-2D Graphene Enterprises Inc. On July 4, 2017, the Company altered its name to Carbon-2D Graphene Inc. On March 3, 2021, the Company changed its name to HydroGraph Clean Power Inc. The address of the Company's corporate office, principal place of business is 1 King Street, Suite 4800-118, Toronto, Ontario, Canada, and Company's registered and records office address is 704-595 Howe Street, Vancouver, British Columbia, Canada.
-As of March 31, 2022, the Company's principal business activity was the research, development, marketing and commercialization of patented technology to produce graphene, hydrogen, syngas, methane and other products and business opportunities.
+HydroGraph was incorporated under the Laws of the Province of British Columbia on September 26, 2017 as Carbon-2D Graphene Enterprises Inc. The address of the Company's corporate office, principal place of business is 1 King Street West, Suite 4800-118, Toronto, ON, Canada, and Company's registered and records office address is 704-595 Howe Street, Vancouver, British Columbia, Canada.
+As of June 30, 2022, the Company's principal business activity was the research, development, marketing and commercialization of patented technology to produce graphene, hydrogen, syngas, methane and other products and business opportunities.